Fecoide/Gacoewle/README.md

 # Gacoewle
-A DSL for defining the rules of conlang Gacoœùle.
+A DSL for defining the rules of conlang Gacœùle.